wenjunshao/Deploy-and-administer-Linux-virtual-machines-in-Azure/Instructions/Labs/Lab04-backup-vms.md

  + Can you configure backup policy retention settings?
  + Can you review the backup job details and status?

-## Skill 3: Connect to a Linux virtual machine using a user and password  (optional)

-This exercise doesn't require you to connect to the virtual machine.
-However, it is important to be able to connect using a user and password.
-So, in this task let's practice this skill.

-1. In the portal, locate your virtual machine.

-1. On the **Overview** blade, make note of the public IP address.

-1. Open a **Command Prompt** window.

-1. At the prompt, use SSH and your public IP address to connect to the virtual machine.

-    ```sh
-    ssh adminuser@public_IP_address
-    ```

-1. If prompted to continue, type *yes*.

-1. Provide the virtual machine password.
-Note the password will not display in the command window.

-1. Ensure the prompt changes, to *adminuser@public_IP_address*.

-**Check your learning**

-+ Can you connect to a Linux virtual machine with a user and password?

 ## Learn more with self-paced training